Course Outline

 1

-Use of theoretical or conceptual frameworks applied to the topics
+Explanation and application of theoretical or conceptual frameworks used to answer the questions.

 2

-Use of relevant research literature used in the answers
+Explanation and application of appropriate and current research literature used in the answers

 3